dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

 Use the following guidance to integrate routable Razor components into an existing Razor Pages or MVC app.

+The guidance in this section assumes:

+* The title of the app is `Blazor Sample`.
+* The namespace of the app is `BlazorSample`.

 To support routable Razor components:

 Add a `Components` folder to the root folder of the project.

 Add an imports file to the `Components` folder with the following content.
-Change the `{APP NAMESPACE}` placeholder to the namespace of the project.

 `Components/_Imports.razor`: